bitcoin/bips/bip-update-process.md

 * A **Specification BIP** defines a set of technical rules affecting the interoperability of implementations.
 The distinguishing feature of a Specification BIP is that it can be implemented, and implementations can be compliant with it.
 Specification BIPs should come with or refer to a reference implementation and preferably provide test vectors.
-* An **Informational BIP** describes a bitcoin design issue, provides general guidelines or other information to the bitcoin community.
+* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines or other information to the Bitcoin community.
-* A **Process BIP** describes a process surrounding bitcoin, or proposes a change to (or an event in) a process.
-Process BIPs are like Specification BIPs, but apply to topics other than the bitcoin protocol and bitcoin implementations.
+* A **Process BIP** describes a process surrounding Bitcoin, or proposes a change to (or an event in) a process.
+Process BIPs are like Specification BIPs, but apply to topics other than the Bitcoin protocol and Bitcoin implementations.
   They often require community consensus and are typically binding for the corresponding process.
 Examples include procedures, guidelines, and changes to decision-making processes such as the BIP Process.

 ## Workflow

-The BIP process starts with a new idea for bitcoin.
+The BIP process starts with a new idea for Bitcoin.
 Each potential BIP must have authors—people who write the BIP, gather feedback, shepherd the discussion in the appropriate forums, and finally recommend a mature proposal to the community.